juanfranblanco/vscode-solidity/README.md

 directory.
 After any changes in `.solhint.json` it will be synchronized with current IDE configuration.

+This is the default linter now.

+NOTE: Solhint plugins are not supported yet.

-### Solium
+### Solium / Ethlint

-Solium is the default linter of supported by the extesion https://github.com/duaraghav8/Solium, you can configure it using the following user settings:
+Solium is the default linter of supported by the extension https://github.com/duaraghav8/Solium, you can configure it using the following user settings:

 ```json
 "solidity.linter": "solium",